For that crisp edge light...

 PS: another option mentioned is forming barn doors (or snoots or flags or gobos) out of Cinefoil**, which is a heavy duty black aluminum foil that you can bend into the shape you want.

-Parts 2 and 3 of home-made lighting solutions are coming soon.
+Part 2 and and part 3 of home-made lighting solutions are available now, too.
 As the barn doors are mounted right at the light, the shadow edges they project are soft edged and not very controllable.
 The next couple of posts will show two ways to simulate spotlight effects with harder shadow edges using one strobe head and modifiers made of items you might already have available around your house or studio.
-Say tuned...